Skip to main content

 Stereo cameras are commonly used in projects involving autonomous navigation, you might be interested in a tutorial about it.

 They are however, not the only way of teaching a Leo Rover how to move on it's own.
 Check out our line follower tutorial if you want to learn more.
-You can also check our Integrations page for more instructions.
+You can also check our Integrations page for more hardware you can connect to your rover.